-The first two weeks of the coronial inquest into the deaths of Olivia Inglis and Caitlyn Fischer, who died while competing at separate horse trials events in 2016, have been challenging and the process widely reported by mainstream media.
+The Future of Horse Sports: The first two weeks of the coronial inquest into the deaths of Olivia Inglis and Caitlyn Fischer, who died while competing at separate horse trials events in 2016, have been challenging and the process widely reported by mainstream media.
 The social media commentary has been polarised and emotional, sometimes derailing into personal attacks but mostly driving people to take sides.

 And it’s not just affecting individuals, the peak sports bodies are being subjected to the same levels of hostility.